Publications

 Embodying Teaching and Learning through Lectio and Visio Divina

 The Whole Person: Embodying Teaching and Learning through Lectio and Visio Divina offers readers a rich collection of voices from diverse settings that illustrates the ways in which lectio divina as a contemplative practice can transform teaching and learning.
-Growing from ancient roots, lectio divina as a contemplative practice and part of contemplative pedagogy, aligns with many efforts in the 21st century to investigate how whole persons can be engaged in learning and how they can develop into their best human selves.
-Lectio divina, a four-step process of deep reading and viewing, is aligned with the tenets of holistic education; it is an evolving tapestry of embodied learning, creating spaces that empower teachers and students to be rooted in their own meaning making and to develop as whole persons.
+Growing from ancient roots, lectio and visio divina as a contemplative practice aligns with many efforts in the 21st century to investigate how whole persons can be engaged in learning and how they can develop into their best human selves.
+Lectio divina, a four-step process of deep reading and viewing, is an evolving tapestry of embodied learning, creating spaces that empower teachers and students to be rooted in their own meaning making and to develop as whole persons.

 Cultivating a Culture of Learning